brainflow-dev/brainflow/docs/DataFormatDesc.rst

 Units of Measure
 ------------------

-For EEG, EMG, etc BrainFlow returns uV.
+For EXG channels BrainFlow returns uV wherever possible.

-For timestamps BrainFlow uses UNIX timestamp, this count starts at the Unix Epoch on January 1st, 1970 at UTC.
+For timestamps BrainFlow uses UNIX timestamp, this counter starts at the Unix Epoch on January 1st, 1970 at UTC.
-Precision is microsecond, but for some boards timestamps are generated on PC side as soon as package was received.
+Precision is microsecond, but for some boards timestamps are generated on PC side as soon as packages were received.

 You can compare BrainFlow's timestamp with time returned by code like this: